Paulllux/mathgame-privacy-policy/privacy-policy.md

 ---

 5. Children’s Privacy
-MathGame is suitable for users of all ages, including children under 13.
+Numeria is suitable for users of all ages, including children under 13.
 Since no data is collected by the app, it complies with the **Children’s Online Privacy Protection Act (COPPA)**.

 Parents should supervise children’s use of the app, especially when making in-app purchases through Google Play.